telerik/reporting-docs/getting-started/installation/included-assemblies.md

 # Included Assemblies

-This article explains what assemblies are included in the Telerik UI for ASP.NET AJAX installation including the main `Telerik.Web.UI` assemblies, the	[Telerik ZIP library](https://www.telerik.com/products/silverlight/zip-library.aspx), and the Telerik Document processing libraries ([text processing](https://www.telerik.com/products/wpf/words-processing.aspx) and	[spreadsheet processing](https://www.telerik.com/products/wpf/spreadsheet-processing.aspx)).
+This article explains what assemblies are included in the [Telerik Reporting](https://www.telerik.com/products/reporting.aspx) product installation.

 ## General Organization